Chyronu/ChironLeKodeur/README.md

-This is just a new toy for me, trying to achieve some coding style.
+This is just a new toy for me, trying to aquire some coding skills.